The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Computational Methods

+The LM26 benchmark consists of reference RPA exfoliation energies and $c$ lattice parameters for 23 transition metal dichalcogenides, as well as lead(II) oxide, graphite, and hexagonal boron nitride.\cite{bjorkman2014testing} To compare with the reference data, the required DFT calculations consist of a sequence of single-point energy evaluations with the $c$-parameter and interlayer separation gradually varied to generate a potential energy curve.
 A denser sampling of points is used around the expected minimum, and a coarser sampling near the fully exfoliated end point (with 15 \AA\ of added interlayer space).
 The minimum energy and corresponding $c$ parameter are found by interpolation.
 The exfoliation energy is then taken as the energy difference between the exfoliated end point and the minimum energy obtained from the interpolation.